dementia5/LOTRO-Bard-Controller/README.md

 ### MIDI Interface for LOTRO

 Play in-game music using your MIDI keyboard or controller, bypassing awkward QWERTY keybinds.
-Enjoy natural, fluid performancejust like a real instrument.
+Enjoy natural, fluid performance just like a real instrument.